LWU2007/DDRone/stage 2/personal log/roderick/rod's personal log.md

 missed yet another meeting because i had class at the time (THIS ONES NOT MY FAULT OK)

 redoing all of my previous work currently, hopefully i remember to commit and push this time : D

+21/10/2025
+gather for another meeting to discuss and operate on stage 2 of the project.
+Recorded a video discussing and teaching my part of the project (Supervised, unsupervised, and semi-supervised learning).
+Work was quick and efficient.